Accessibility of www.si-pass.lu.se

 Images, audio and media

-- Images may have incomplete or unclear alternative texts (i.e. brief descriptions of the visual content).
+- Some images may have incomplete or unclear alternative texts (ahort descriptions of visual content).

 Text, structure and links

-- The language used on some pages may be unnecessarily complex.
+The language used on some pages may be unnecessarily complex and not always written in plain English.

-- Link text may consist only of a URL.
+- Some link texts may consist only of a URL.

-- Link text may be unclear or misleading.
+- Link texts may be unclear or misleading when taken out of context.

-- Links may lead to an external website, which may not always be clear from the link text.
+- Links to external websites may not always be clearly identified as such.

-- Links may appear in the body text rather than on a separate line.
+- Links may appear within body text rather than on a separate line, which can reduce readability and clarity.

 How we tested this website